+Karl Sykes, Head of Teacher Beginning his teaching career

+Training, Learning and as a secondary school

+Development science teacher, Karl has

+Location: Teacher Centre, undertaken a variety of roles

+Park Lane Campus in compulsory education

+E-mail: including lead teacher, head

+karl.sykes @ucleeds.ac.uk of year and head of sixth

+form.
+Karl moved into higher

+education in 2016 and has

+taught on both undergraduate

+and postgraduate courses as

+well as leading on

+Assessment Only, PGCE

+secondary Science and L6

+Apprenticeship QTS courses

+at the Macmillan School of Education prior to starting his role here at the University Centre.
+Karl is currently the Head of Department for Teacher Training Learning and Development.
+Karl holds a BSc (hons) in Environmental Science, Qualified Teacher Status (QTS) and a Master's Degree in Education (MEd).

+Dr Elizabeth Newton, Deputy Head of Teacher Education

+Location: Teacher Centre, Park Lane Campus

+E-mail:

-Jacqueline Vaughan, Head of Teacher Training, Learning and Development Location: Teacher Centre, Park Lane Campus E-mail: jacqueline.vaughan@ ucleeds.ac.uk Jacqui has worked in education for the past 30 years.
-Her most recent role was as Head of School for Initial Teacher Education at Bradford College.
-Her main responsibility was to manage the provision for all courses which led to Qualified Teacher Status (QTS) whilst ensuring that the courses were compliant with the Department for Education (DFE) Initial Teacher Education (ITE) and plan and prepare for potential Ofsted inspections.
-Prior to this, she was a subject specialist in Design and Technology (DT) with a particular passion for Food and Nutrition.
-Dr Elizabeth Newton, Deputy Head of Teacher Education Location: Teacher Centre, Park Lane Campus E-mail: elizabeth.newton@ucleed S.ac.uk Tel: 0113 284 6462 Liz has taught in the secondary, FE and HE sectors since 1992.
-She initially taught English as a Foreign Language in schools and colleges in Bordeaux and Nancy in France and worked as a teacher, school manager and teacher trainer in Yokohama and Zushi in Japan, subsequently returning to university to undertake postgraduate research.
+elizabeth.newton@ucleeds.ac Bordeaux and Nancy in .uk France and worked as a

+Tel: 0113 284 6462

+Liz has taught in the secondary, FE and HE sectors since 1992.
+She initially taught English as a Foreign Language in schools and colleges in France and worked as a teacher, school manager and teacher trainer in Yokohama and Zushi in Japan, subsequently returning to university to undertake postgraduate research.
 Her PhD was in French, and she also taught French language and culture at the Universities of Leeds and Sheffield for nine years, during which time she delivered research papers at French studies conferences in the UK, USA and Canada, as well as publishing research internationally in an encyclopaedia and in various academic journals.

-She also worked at the University of Leeds as editorial assistant for the journal Al-Masāq in the Centre for Mediterranean Studies before being appointed to a post- doctoral role in the French Department.
+She also worked at the University of Leeds as editorial assistant for the journal Al-Masāq in the Centre for Mediterranean Studies before being appointed to a postdoctoral role in the French Department.
 Following this, Liz taught ESOL and EAP in the FE and HE sector for ten years, working as a lecturer, course leader, mentor and learning leader, prior to moving into teacher education.

+Joe Wearing, Programme Manager, Teacher Education Location: Teacher Centre.

+Park Lane Campus

+E-mail:

+joe.wearing@ucleeds.ac.uk

-Joe Wearing, Programme Manager, Teacher Education Location: Teacher Centre, Park Lane Campus E-mail: joe.wearing@ucleeds.ac.uk Tel: 0113 2846539 Joe is Programme Manager for Teacher Education and works across full time, part time and Teacher Apprenticeships in both the Education and Training and school sector.
+Tel: 0113 2846539

+Joe is Programme Manager for Teacher Education and works across full time, part time and Teacher Apprenticeships in both the Education and Training and school sector.

 He has worked in education since 2002, firstly as an English teacher including the Key Stage 3 coordinator, and then second in department.
 He worked as CPD Lead involving the whole-school design and delivery of CPD.
-His interests are the role of coaching in developing teacher autonomy, the learner experience and improving aspiration in challenging schools.
+His interests are the role of coaching developing in teacher autonomy, the learner experience and improving challenging aspiration in schools.
 Joe has also taught at Leeds University as the PGCE English Lead.

-۲ ٦ Susan McGarroch, Course Leader, Teacher Education Location: Teacher Centre, Park Lane Campus E-mail: susan.mcgarroch@u cleeds.ac.uk Tel: 0113 386 1763 Susan has been a teacher in the Education and Training Sector for over seventeen years.
-Initially Susan taught literacy and numeracy in the workplace as well as within a Further Education environment before moving into teacher training in 2005.
-During this time, Susan has delivered a range of courses including the Professional Graduate Certificate in Education, the Diploma in Teaching Mathematics, BA (Hons) Children and Young People's Care and Education and FD Supporting Teaching and Learning.
-Karen Banks, Course Leader, Teacher Education Location: Teacher Centre, Park Lane Campus E-mail: karen.banks@ucleeds. ac.uk Tel: 0113 386 1857 Karen began teaching young people with learning difficulties and disabilities at Joseph Priestley College in 2007 and qualified to teach in post-compulsory education and training in 2009.
-She gained specialisms in the teaching of literacy and the teaching of numeracy in 2014 and 2015 respectively while continuing to teach on courses designed for learners with Special Educational Needs and/or Disabilities (SEN/D).
-Karen is particularly interested in making mathematics and English concepts and curricula accessible to students with Special Educational Needs and/or Disabilities.
-She is also interested in the assessment of non-accredited learning, educational interventions for young people with autism and additional educational needs and restorative practice in education.
-Her Masters dissertation is entitled The Potential of Restorative Practice: A Systematic Literature Review.
-She is currently working towards a Doctorate degree in Education at the University of Leeds.
-Her research proposal is a study of the impact of a curriculum based on PEERS (Program for the Education and
+Caroline Riches, Course Leader, Teacher Education

+Location: Teacher Centre, Park Lane Campus

+E-mail:

+caroline.riches@ucleeds.ac.u

+k

-Enrichment of Relational Skills) on student participants' social functioning.
-Caroline Riches, Lecturer, Teacher Education Location: Teacher Centre, Park Lane Campus E-mail: caroline.riches@ucleeds.ac. uk Tel: 0113 2846539 Caroline has taught in the FE and secondary sectors since 2002.
+Tel: 0113 2846539

+Caroline has taught in the FE and secondary sectors since 2002.
 She initially taught Functional skills at Park Lane College before moving to Joseph Priestley College where she taught and worked with colleagues to embed English and maths into the vocational curriculums.
 In 2008 Caroline moved to an inner-city secondary school and has taught across all year groups and a range of abilities.
 She was head of a vertical cohort of students (Y7-Y13) with responsibilities for student achievement, wellbeing, behaviour and attendance.
 In addition, as a Head of Department in Humanities, Caroline worked with examination boards and peers to write the 9-1 GCSE Citizenship curriculum.